CarolinaFledgling/Simple-Landing-Page-/README.md

 ## Code Examples

-* `document.createDocumentFragment()` The DocumentFragment interface is a lightweight version of the Document that stores a piece of document structure like a standard document.
+### The DocumentFragment interface: `document.createDocumentFragment()`  is a lightweight version of the Document that stores a piece of document structure like a standard document.
 DocumentFragment isn’t part of the active DOM tree ,any changes in document fragment, it doesn't affect the document or performance.

 👉 More info: [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment?fbclid=IwAR1MqMUEumETf5qHSclfQxLIIcJj2sQ7YgGiGoovXNW9VNcU6PX-vjqQBU4-/)

-* `behavior: 'smooth'` there is a native CSS feature for this: scroll-behavior
+### Behavior - smooth :`behavior: 'smooth'` there is a native CSS feature for this: scroll-behavior

 <p align="center">
   <img src="assets/img/smooth.jpg"/>
 </p>